Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-3.md

 We can now complete our theme mixin:
 - Use `_oExampleSupports` with [the Sass `@error` at-rule](https://sass-lang.com/documentation/at-rules/error) to throw an error if the theme name given is not supported by the current brand.
 - Use `_oExampleGet` to get theme values.
+- Use `oButtonsContent` to update the button styles if there is a matching [o-buttons theme](https://registry.origami.ft.com/components/o-buttons@6.0.14/readme?brand=master#themes).

 <pre><code class="o-syntax-highlight--scss">@mixin oExampleAddTheme($name) {
 	// Error if an unsupported theme name is given.